One World Mindfulness Insight Meditation Retreats are Grounded in the Foundational Teachings of the Buddha

 ONE WORLD MINDFULNESS RETREATS INCLUDE:

-• Small group (8 participants) teacher meetings to receive personalized feedback and support.
+Small group teacher meetings to receive personalized feedback and support.